philippebaron4152/APC523-Final-Project/lammps/doc/src/fix_gravity.rst

 a variable, it should be specified as v_name, where name is the variable name.
 In this case, the variable will be evaluated each timestep, and its value used to determine the quantity.
-You should ensure that the variable calculates a result in the appropriate units, e.g. force/mass or degrees.
+You should insure that the variable calculates a result in the appropriate units, e.g. force/mass or degrees.

 Equal-style variables can specify formulas with various mathematical